Design Critique: Nintendo eShop (Nintendo Switch App)

 • When user adds a game to the Wish List, the user is given good feedback that their action was successful.

-• However, the user is given no signifier that indicates where they could proceed to access their Wish List page.
+• However, the user is given no signifier that indicates where to access their Wish List page.

-• After looking through multiple pages, I eventually found the Wish List page by tapping on the user profile icon and selecting “Wish List” from the navigation inside the “Account Information” page.
+• After searching through multiple pages, I eventually found the Wish List page by tapping on the user profile icon and selecting “Wish List” from the navigation inside the “Account Information” page.

 Solution 3.1: Create signifiers to clearly indicate Wish List page’s location